teklayge/nextcloud-installation/README.md

 	    1 => 'nc.mailserverguru.com',   // we Included the Sub Domain
 	  ),
    ```
--	But, the `/var/www/html/nextcloud/config/config.php` doesn't have an entry, I am not sure if I have to add the `trusted_domains` thing.
+	- But, the `/var/www/html/nextcloud/config/config.php` doesn't have an entry for trusted_domains.
+I am not sure if I have to add the `trusted_domains` thing.
 For now, I have skipped it.

 - Configure Apache to load Nextcloud from the /var/www/html/nextcloud folder.
 I used port `8080`.
 	```